Skip to main content

 Inspection fees are $45 per delivery unit inspected.

-Delivery unit tanks may be inspected annually and shall be made readily available for their annual inspection after notification by the Office of State Fire Marshal that the annual inspection is due.
+Delivery unit tanks may be inspected annually and shall be made readily available for inspection after notification by the Oregon State Fire Marshal.